Skip to main content

 FailureBehavior

-Regional replay lagsOther nodes in the region converge later
+Regional replay lagsOther nodes in the region converge later, or refresh when their local entry becomes stale

 Global publish lagsOther regions do not see the new count yet